POrGSrPOGS/POrGSrPOGS/README.md

 ### Fun Fact 💡

 - If you haven't already noticed, I'm obsessed with "porgs"!
-- They're weird little creatures from *Star Wars*, based on puffins — and yes, that addiction made it into all my usernames
+- They're strange creatures from *Star Wars*, based on puffins — and this addiction made it into all my usernames
 - And if you've ever thought my name was weird: it's because "**pog**" is hiding in "**porg**"!

 ![My Profile](https://raw.githubusercontent.com/POrGSrPOGS/POrGSrPOGS/main/images/Porg.jpg)